Testimonials | HOME | Kennel Purchase Contract | Login | Register

 Click here for Hookworms

-External Parasites bite and feed on the puppies blood, causing itching and irritation so our puppies are started on Advantage the morning they go to new homes.
+External Parasites bite and feed on the puppies blood, causing itching and irritation so our puppies are started on Frontline (could be Advantage) usually the morning they go to new homes.
 And they should be continued each month thereafter.
+I personally use Comfortis.
+If you have a flea problem Comfortis is the product you want to be using once puppy reaches 4 months.
+Comfortis doesn't work on ticks. during bad tick times I use both Comfortis and Frontline.

 Corgis do drink alot of water so fresh water needs to be available constantly.